dennisjzh/GwtMobile-PhoneGap/README.md

 Sample Code
 -----------

 The java code below showcases how to call PhoneGap functions in an GWT mobile application using gwtmobile-phonegap.
-For more code samples, check out the `kitchensink` source code folder.
+For more code samples, check out the `kitchensink` folder.

 		String watchId = Accelerometer.watchAcceleration(new Callback() {
 			@Override